nogibjj/Mobasserul_Haque_MiniProject3/README.md

 - [License](#license)

 ## Overview
-This project focuses on analyzing customer purchasing behavior using a dataset in CSV format.
+This project focuses on analyzing customer purchasing behavior using a dataset in CSV format using Polars.
 It generates various statistical summaries and visualizations to help understand trends, relationships, and distributions in the data.

 ## Source
 The dataset used in this project is **Customer Purchasing Behaviors**, which can be found on Kaggle: